kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 **The area charts below show how are different Microsoft revenue streams important for Microsoft's revenue and what are the trends during the last five years.
 Most obvious development is:**

-- **a decrease in the share of devices on total revenue in 2015 and 2016**, which resulted from the smartphone business exit.
+- **a decrease in the share of devices on total revenue in 2015 and 2016**, which was caused by smartphone business exit.
 It decreased the revenue but also helped margins.
 - **Increase in Server Products and Services to 29% share on revenue.** As I mentioned before, this is driven mainly by the fast growth of Azure Cloud revenue and share of this revenue stream will continue to increase for the foreseeable future.
 - Another not so much a takeaway then just a reminder is that Windows, although not anymore cornerstone of **Windows** strategy, **is still an important revenue contributor with a 16% share on total revenues.**